Skip to content

 YOLOv8x64053.9479.114.3768.2257.8

-One of the hallmarks of the Ultralytics ecosystem is the ease of use.
-Both YOLOv8 and YOLO26 share the same intuitive Python API and CLI interface.
+One of the greatest strengths of choosing Ultralytics models is the surrounding ecosystem.
+Both YOLOv8 and YOLO26 are first-class citizens within the ultralytics Python package and the Ultralytics Platform.

 from ultralytics import YOLO